ons-cherif/OperationalizingMLModel/README.md

    ![alt_text](RunnedLogScript.png)

+### Publish an ML Pipeline

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

+## A short description of how to improve the project in the future

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.